 nursing demand

-Highest-Paying Allied Health Jobs
+Best-Paying Allied Health Careers

 • Speech-Language Pathologist (SLP).
-SLPs treat speech, language, voice, communication, and swallowing disorders.
+SLPs treat communication, speech, language, voice, and swallowing disorders.
 They typically earn between $83,000 and $121,000 per year, with some roles reaching up to $130,000.

-Workforce projections also matter when comparing allied health careers.
+Workforce projections should also factor into your decision.
 The National Center for Health Workforce Analysis (NCHWA) projects shortages by 2037, including 36,820 dispensing opticians, 6,480 respiratory therapists, 9,140 physical therapists, 17,030 pharmacists, 4,430 podiatrists, and 8,190 chiropractors.

-Highest-Paying Healthcare Technologist and Technician Jobs
+Top-Paying Healthcare Technologist and Technician Careers

 • Nuclear Medicine Technologist.
 These technologists prepare and administer radioactive drugs for imaging or treatment.
 The national average salary is $107,964 per year, with the top 10% earning up to about $160,500.